paniash/website/index.md

 Hello there!

-I'm Ashish Panigrahi, a 3rd year physics major studying under the Integrated Master's programme at the [National Institute of Science Education and Research, Bhubaneswar, India](https://www.niser.ac.in).
-I am interested in quantum physics with its application in algorithms and error-mitigation for [NISQ](https://arxiv.org/abs/1801.00862) devices and beyond.
+My name is Ashish Panigrahi.
+I'm a 3rd year physics major studying under the Integrated Master's programme at the [National Institute of Science Education and Research, Bhubaneswar, India](https://www.niser.ac.in).
+My interests lie in the realm of quantum physics with its application in algorithms and error-mitigation for [NISQ](https://arxiv.org/abs/1801.00862) devices and beyond.

 I like to learn and tinker with software and occasionally write [code](https://github.com/paniash) (in Python and C) during my leisure hours.
 I am a strong proponent of GNU/Linux, using free (as in freedom), open-source and privacy-respecting software over proprietary ones by Microsoft, Google and other tech giants.